trufflesuite/trufflesuite.com/src/tutorial/index.md

 ### Directory structure

-The default Truffle directory structure contains the following:
+The `react-pet-shop` box's directory structure contains the following:

-* `contracts/`: Contains the [Solidity](https://solidity.readthedocs.io/) source files for our smart contracts.
-There is an important contract in here called `Migrations.sol`, which we'll talk about later.
+* `contracts/`: This is where we will put the [Solidity](https://solidity.readthedocs.io/) source files for our smart contracts.
 * `migrations/`: Truffle uses a migration system to handle smart contract deployments.
-A migration is an additional special smart contract that keeps track of changes.
+A migration is a set of instructions for deploying contracts.
-* `test/`: Contains JavaScript and/or Solidity tests for our smart contracts
+* `test/`: This folder is where we will put JavaScript and/or Solidity tests for our smart contracts
-* `truffle-config.js`: Truffle configuration file
+* `truffle-config.js`: This is the Truffle configuration file

-The `pet-shop` Truffle Box has some extra files and folders in it, but we won't worry about those just yet.
+The `react-pet-shop` Truffle Box has some extra files and folders in it, but we won't worry about those just yet.

 ## Writing the smart contract